-A person working in Public Relations in Kazakhstan typically earns around 389,000 KZT per month.
+A person working in Public Relations in Kazakhstan typically earns around 389,000 KZT.
 Salaries range from 173,000 KZT (lowest average) to 648,000 KZT (highest average, actual maximum salary is higher).

 |Job Title||Average Salary|

 |Communications Specialist||248,000 KZT|